microsoft/sxgevalplatform/src/Sxg-Eval-Platform-Api/README.md

 # SXG Evaluation Platform API

+##TODO
+403 - when authentication is not done select dataset for each agent

+evalRun table
+-> runID for each evaluation & generate the result file -> update result in blob storage -

+Environment specific

+evalResult
+-> POST - push the result file to the blob storage
+-> GET

 This is the main Web API for the SXG Evaluation Platform, built with ASP.NET Core 8.0.

 ## Features